Using the Steam Controller on the Sega Dreamcast with Raspberry Pi Pico 2

 Screenshot of the Svelte webpage to view daily button presses.

-For the server backend, I wanted to try programming something new decided to try writing it in Rust using the Actix web framework.
-I don't think this project was really large enough to get a good grasp on Rust, but it was a nice learning experience for sure.
-Normally, I would have used C and bittyhttp for a small project like this.
+For the server backend, I wanted to try programming something new and decided to write it in Rust using the Actix web framework.
+I don't think this project was large enough to get a good grasp on Rust, but it was a nice learning experience for sure.
+Otherwise, I would normally have used C and my own http lib, bittyhttp, for a small project like this.

 One thing I liked with Rust was its great package manager and compiler.
 It made it very easy to get whatever libraries I needed and statically cross-compile the whole application into a single executable.
 Then I could simply copy it over to the server actually running it.
 I know this is possible with other languages as well but Rust's package manager and compiler just made it so easy I really appreciated that.

-Currently, there are only a few endpoints built into the backend: one to receive button presses, one to send back all button press data (for the frontend), and another to send the current time information to kiosk which is handy for setting the RTC.
+Currently, there are only a few endpoints built into the backend: one to receive button presses, one to send back button press data (for the frontend), and another to send the current time information to the kiosk, which is handy for setting the RTC.

 As for the frontend, I stuck with Svelte, which I have use for several projects in the past.
-For simple cases like this one, I find that it makes things very easy and quick to get the behaviour that I want.
-My favorite feature of Svelte though is the ability to compile everything to static pages, meaning I don't need any other server components running aside from the backend.
+For simple situations like this, I find that it makes things very quick and easy to get the behaviour that I want.
+My favorite feature of Svelte though is the ability to compile everything to static pages, meaning I don't need any other server components aside from the Rust backend.

 Closing